 Showing posts with label commercial.
 Show all posts

-David Naughton: The cutest guy of the Disco Era, telling us to "Be a Pepper" and showing us his d*ck
+David Naughton: The cutest guy of the Disco Era tells us to "Be a Pepper" and shows us his d*ck

 Is this not the cutest guy you've ever seen?
 Other than Wes Stern (sigh) and Adam Devine, of course.